core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For Group OSCORE, the Sender Context and Recipient Context additionally contain asymmetric keys, which are used to provide source authentication: in group mode, by means of countersignatures (see  {{ssec-group-mode-security}}); in pairwise mode, by using Diffie-Hellman (see {{ssec-pairwise-mode-security}}).
 The key pair can, for example, be generated by the endpoint or provisioned during manufacturing.

 Note that, even if an endpoint is authorized to be a group member and to take part in group communications, there is a risk that it behaves inappropriately.
 For instance, it can forward the content of messages in the group to unauthorized entities.
-However, in many use cases, the devices in the group belong to a common authority and are configured by a commissioner (see {{sec-use-cases}}), which results in a practically limited risk and enables a prompt detection/reaction in case of misbehaving.
+However, in many use cases, the devices in the group belong to a common authority and are configured by a commissioner (see {{sec-use-cases}}), which limits this risk in practice and enables a prompt detection/reaction in case of misbehaving.

 The same considerations on supporting Proxy operations discussed for OSCORE in {{Section D.2 of RFC8613}} hold for Group OSCORE.